 On Thursday, April 22, 2021, the Karson Institute for Race, Peace & Social Justice hosted a special community-wide COMloquium, “How We Can ReThink Policing, Equity, and Justice in the Black and Brown Communities.”
 Whitehead led the conversation with civil rights attorney Kobie Flowers, Esq.; Adam Jackson, the CEO of Leaders of a Beautiful Struggle; Rev Scott Adams, assistant director of Loyola University Maryland's Campus Ministry; and Nishaun Battle, Ph.D., associate professor of criminal justice, VSU.

 Part Two of the virtual event series will be held on Wednesday, April 28, from 7-8 p.m.
 The Reginald F. Lewis Museum of Maryland African American History & Culture and the Karson Institute will co-host “Living While Black – A Town Hall Discussion,” a virtual town hall to discuss the state of the Black community as it relates to policing, racial, and social justice.
 This virtual discussion will review the facts, facilitate your questions, and provide next steps to address these issues here in Baltimore and beyond.
-For more information and to register visit the Lewis Museum website.
+For more information visit the Lewis Museum website.

 On Thursday, May 20, and Thursday, May 27, MPT and the Karson Institute will co-host parts three and four, "Conversations for Change"—two virtual events focusing on important conversations regarding national unrest and police brutality.
 Additional details about these events can be found on the MPT website.